Recovering deleted-binary evidence from Amcache

 What Amcache cannot recover#

-• The binary itself (you have a hash and metadata, not bytes).
+• The binary itself.
+You have a hash and metadata, not bytes.

-• Network destinations the binary contacted (use SRUM, firewall logs, EDR network telemetry).
+• Network destinations the binary contacted.
+Use SRUM, firewall logs, EDR network telemetry.

-• The user context under which the binary ran (use 4688 / Sysmon 1).
+• The user context.
+Use 4688 / Sysmon 1.

 Related posts